quocdeptraibodoi19/data_engineering_project_template/README.md

-# Data engineering project template sdaf
+# Data engineering project template

 Detailed explanation can be found **[`in this post`](https://www.startdataengineering.com/post/data-engineering-projects-with-free-template/)**